 By using VR to immerse employees into “real” work situations, Immersive Learning capitalizes on proven best practices for behavioral learning.
 This helps improve learner engagement, preparedness, knowledge retention, and confidence.

-When delivered via a cloud-based platform, Immersive Learning provides these benefits at scale across the entire enterprise.
+When delivered via a cloud-based platform, companies are realizing these benefits at scale.

 The four pillars of Immersive Learning